 Hiking: 2.5 miles; Swimming: 700 yards

 Sunrise is the ideal time to kayak or SUP the quiet stretches of the Chay River across from our lodge.
-After breakfast we drive to Dong Hoi to catch a flight to Hanoi, where our hotel is located in the lively and historic Old Quarter.
-This afternoon is free for you to explore or relax however you see fit.
-At sunset, join a tasting session at the Pasteur Street Brewery, the epicenter of southeast Asia's burgeoning craft beer movement.
-At dinner, we raise a toast and celebrate our time together in Vietnam.
-Breakfast and Dinner Included.
+After breakfast, we hop on our bikes for a beautiful ride through the quiet countryside of Phong Nha, our backdrop dotted with some of the oldest karst mountains in Asia.
+In the afternoon, we drive to Dong Hoi to catch an evening flight to Hanoi where we stay in the lively and historic Old Quarter area.
+Here, we'll join a tasting session at the Pasteur Street Brewery, the epicenter of southeast Asia's burgeoning craft beer movement, and raise a toast to celebrate our time together in Vietnam.
+All meals included.

 Walking: 2 hours